junxit/us-congress-bills-110/metadata.md

 - 2007-01-04 — Introduced in Senate
 - 2007-01-04 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S48)
 - 2007-01-04 — Sponsor introductory remarks on measure.
 (CR S9-11)
+- 2007-02-15 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2007-02-22 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman under authority of the order of the Senate of 02/17/2007 with an amendment in the nature of a substitute.
+Without written report.
+- 2007-02-22 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman under authority of the order of the Senate of 02/17/2007 with an amendment in the nature of a substitute.
+Without written report.
+- 2007-02-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 57.